 Step 4.
 Determine the possible results for your use cases

-Time to start thinking about results and ROI.
+Time to start thinking about video call KPIs and results.
 Which KPIs matter to your team, department or organization?
-What business results can video calling with customers generate by boosting your KPIs?
+What business results can video calling with customers generate by boosting these KPIs?

-Determine these results and then go back to step 1: make sure to align your planned results with the company-wide business goals.
+Determine these results and then go back to step 1: make sure to align the video call results you plan to achieve with the company-wide business goals.

 Calculate what results video calling can bring to your business